carpentries-incubator/Natural-language-processing/episodes/03-transformers.md

 Play with the `fill-mask` pipeline and try to find examples where the model gives bad predictions and examples where the prections are very good.
 You can change the `top_k` parameter and even play with the multilingual BERT model to compare.
 To do this last think you should change the `model` and `tokenizer` parameters to `bert-base-multilingual-cased`
 :::: solution
 This is a free excercise, so anything works.
 But even by running the same cases with the multilingual models we see some interesting aspects.
 For example, the predicions are of less quality in English.
 This is due to the "spread" of information across other languages, including a worse tokenization, since this model tries do predict for around 200 languages.

+Another interesting example is searching for **bias in the completions**.
+Compare the outputs you get for the sentences "This man works as a [MASK]." and "This woman works as a [MASK].".
 ::::

 :::